 Just ten years ago, most security professionals would have recommended hardwired devices over the wireless devices of the time.
 The reason for this is that the wireless technology had yet to mature to a point where it could perform with the same reliability that you would get with hardwired devices.

 Two of the main issues were the operating range of the devices and the potential for a person to hack the wireless signal.
 However, modern alarm security devices now perform well in both of these regards.
-You can now find devices that have a wide enough range for almost any home or business and with advanced encryption protecting the wireless signals, the devices are now safe from outside attack.
+You can now find devices that have a full enough range for almost any home or business, and with advanced encryption standard protecting the wireless signals, the tools are now safe from outside attack.

 Wireless Home Security Devices are Easier to Install

 Easier installation is one of the most significant benefits of using home security devices.
 With the traditional hardwired systems, an installer would have to run the wires that connect the devices to the system.
 Without the need to run wires, the installation can be done in less time and at a lower cost.

 As an additional point, you have to consider the type of work that goes into running wires.
 With a hardwired system, the installer would have drill holes in your walls and they might even need to cut additional holes in your sheetrock guide the wire down to the location of the device.
 That means that in addition to installing the system, you might need to patch the wall in some places.
 With wireless devices, these concerns are a thing of the past.

 With a traditional hardwired system, you might have to make some compromises about the location of the devices or whether you can have a device in a location at all.
 The reality of needing to run a wire can often limit your options when it comes to the placement of devices.
 Furthermore, in some locations running wire is either not possible or cost-prohibitive.